 \subsection{NOMA in Integrated Terrestrial and Aerial Networks}

 SAGINs, which intrinsically integrate unmanned aerial vehicle (UAV)-aided terrestrial networks with sky-platforms and satellites, have become a focal point in wireless communications research as they address a wide range of challenges encountered in single-tier networks.
 As shown in Fig.~\ref{application}, based on the cooperation of high altitude platforms (HAPs) and low altitude platforms (LAPs), drones, aircraft, and satellite, the conceived multi-tier SAGINs are capable of filling the coverage-holes of single-tier networks by integrating the advantages of each network.
-SAGINs are also able to tackle drawbacks of UAVs such as their limited coverage area, meagre energy supply, and their limited backhaul, as well as drawbacks of HAPs and satellites such as high path loss over long distances and high Doppler shifts.
-In contrast to terrestrial wireless networks, the challenging optimization problems encountered in SAGINs have to meet multiple objectives (delay, throughput, bit error rate (BER), power) to arrive at an attractive solution.
-As mentioned in Section III, the QoS-based NOMA in SAGINs consider the different QoS of users, which include not only data rates but also delay and power.
-Additionally, SAGINs rely on the seamless integration of heterogeneous network segments with the goal of providing uninterrupted and ubiquitous connectivity to everyone, everything, and everywhere.
-Hence, adopting NOMA is promising to meet heterogeneous QoS requirements in multi-tier SAGINs while guaranteeing the ubiquitous and massive connectivity.
+In contrast to terrestrial wireless networks, the challenging optimization problems encountered in SAGINs have to provide massive connectivity under multiple objectives (delay, throughput, bit error rate (BER), power) to arrive at an attractive solution.
+For example, in the case of low earth orbit systems, a large number of satellites are needed to cover the globe.
+SAGINs rely on the seamless integration of heterogeneous network segments with the goal of providing uninterrupted and ubiquitous connectivity to everyone, everything, and everywhere.
+As mentioned in Section II, the hybrid SIC enabled NOMA can be applied in SAGINs to enhance not only data rates but also delay and BER, since hybrid SIC is promising to meet heterogeneous QoS requirements in multi-tier SAGINs while guaranteeing ubiquitous and massive connectivity.